 Although it doesn’t have an oceanfront view like many other surrounding South Shore towns, it has many smaller waterways and beaches.
 Furnace Pond Beach, Stetson Pond Beach and Little Sandy Bottom Pond Beach all have public boat launches.
 North River, Silver Lake, and Oldham Pond make up portions of the town’s borders.
 Oldham Pond Beach has two docks, picnic tables, and a playground.
 As you can imagine, the ponds and streams provided power when Pembroke was first building its economy with shipbuilding, ironworks, and various mills.
 Grist mills, flour mills, sawmills, and rubber mills all benefited from water power throughout the 18th century.
 The early 20th century saw the rise of cranberry bogs being established in the town.

 Pembroke students are called the Titans, sporting the colors blue and white.
 The town has three elementary schools serving students from kindergarten through sixth grade: Bryantville, Hobomock, and North Pembroke.
 North Pembroke also has pre-kindergarten.
 Seventh and eighth-grade students attend the Pembroke Community Middle School on Route 27.
-There is one high school.
+Pembroke High School, located on 80 Learning Lane, serves students in grades 9-12 and has an approximate student population of 930 students is one high school.
 The music department was honored as 1 of 15 programs in the state with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
 Pembroke Association for Performing Arts (PAPA) is a non-profit organization dedicated to supporting the art department at the high school level by fundraising to provide scholarships for students going off to college, music lessons, and leadership programs.